beginning of content

 What causes STIs?

 STIs are caused by microorganisms such as bacteria, viruses and parasites, and are sometimes called sexually transmitted diseases (STDs).
-These organisms can pass between people in semen, blood or vaginal and other bodily fluids.
+These organisms can pass between people in:

 Many STIs can also be transmitted by:

-STIs can also be passed from you to your baby during pregnancy and childbirth.
+STIs can also be passed from you to your baby if you are infected during pregnancy or childbirth.

 What are the different types of STIs?